Updated on December 10, 2024

 Gum Surgery

-If the root is completely formed, it usually requires a surgical endodontic procedure to remove harmful, damaged cells so the resorption does not continue.
+If the root is completely formed, a surgical endodontic procedure is usually required to remove harmful, damaged cells so the resorption does not continue.

-Dentists sometimes perform a small surgery to remove the damaged cells for teeth that show early resorption.
+Dentists sometimes perform small surgeries to remove the damaged cells in teeth that show early resorption.
 A root canal and crown can help preserve the natural tooth for more severe cases.

 In cases of severe root resorption, the tooth may need to be extracted and replaced with a dental implant.
 This is the most effective way to restore the function and aesthetics of the affected tooth.